ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `reduce_inputs` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `dependencies` (default `[]`): the output features this one is dependent on.
 For a detailed explanation refer to [Output Features Dependencies](#output-features-dependencies).
 - `reduce_dependencies` (default `sum`): defines how to reduce the output of a dependent feature that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
-- `loss` (default `{type: softmax_cross_entropy, class_distance_temperature: 0, class_weights: 1, confidence_penalty: 0, distortion: 1, labels_smoothing: 0, negative_samples: 0, robust_lambda: 0, sampler: null, unique: false}`): is a dictionary containing a loss `type`.
+- `loss` (default `{type: softmax_cross_entropy, class_similarities_temperature: 0, class_weights: 1, confidence_penalty: 0, distortion: 1, labels_smoothing: 0, negative_samples: 0, robust_lambda: 0, sampler: null, unique: false}`): is a dictionary containing a loss `type`.
 The available losses `type` are `softmax_cross_entropy` and `sampled_softmax_cross_entropy`.

 These are the `loss` parameters

 - `confidence_penalty` (default `0`): penalizes overconfident predictions (low entropy) by adding an additional term that penalizes too confident predictions by adding a `a * (max_entropy - entropy) / max_entropy` term to the loss, where a is the value of this parameter.
 Useful in case of noisy labels.
 - `robust_lambda` (default `0`): replaces the loss with `(1 - robust_lambda) * loss + robust_lambda / c` where `c` is the number of classes, which is useful in case of noisy labels.
 - `class_weights` (default `1`): the value can be a vector of weights, one of each class, that is multiplied to the loss of the datapoints that have that class as ground truth.
 It is an alternative to oversampling in case of unbalanced class distribution.
-The ordering of the vector follows the category to integer ID mapping in the JSON metadata file.
+The ordering of the vector follows the category to integer ID mapping in the JSON metadata file (the `<UNK>` class needs to be included too).
-- `class_distances` (default `null`): if not `null` it is a `c x c` matrix in the form of a list of lists that contains the mutual similarity of classes.
-It is used if `class_distance_temperature` is greater than 0.
+- `class_similarities` (default `null`): if not `null` it is a `c x c` matrix in the form of a list of lists that contains the mutual similarity of classes.
+It is used if `class_similarities_temperature` is greater than 0.
+The ordering of the vector follows the category to integer ID mapping in the JSON metadata file (the `<UNK>` class needs to be included too).
-- `class_distance_temperature` (default `0`): is the temperature parameter of the softmax_cross_entropy that uses `class_weights`.
+- `class_similarities_temperature` (default `0`): is the temperature parameter of the softmax that is performed on each row of `class_similarities`.
+The output of that softmax is used to determine the supervision vector to provide instead of the one hot vector that would be provided otherwise for each datapoint.
 The intuition behind it is that errors between similar classes are more tollerable than errors between really different classes.
 - `labels_smoothing` (default `0`): If label_smoothing is nonzero, smooth the labels towards `1/num_classes`: `new_onehot_labels = onehot_labels * (1 - label_smoothing) + label_smoothing / num_classes`.
 - `negative_samples` (default `0`): if `type` is `sampled_softmax_cross_entropy`, this parameter indicates how many negative samples to use.
 - `sampler` (default `null`): options are `fixed_unigram`, `uniform`, `log_uniform`, `learned_unigram`.
 For a detailed description of the samplers refer to [TensorFlow's documentation](https://www.tensorflow.org/api_guides/python/nn#Candidate_Sampling).